Malawi's Vice-President Saulos Chilima arrested for corruption

 He is accused of receiving $280,000 (£230,000) from a British businessman "and other items", a statement says.

-Mr Chilima, who has not commented on the allegations, is due in court.
+Mr Chilima has appeared in court but has not commented on the charges.

 He had already been stripped of his powers in June when he was first accused by the Anti-Corruption Bureau.

-The British businessman, Zuneth Sattar, is under arrest in the UK where he is accused of using connections with senior Malawi government officials and politicians to fraudulently obtain contracts to supply goods and services.
+The British businessman, named as Zuneth Sattar, was arrested in the UK in October last year and is now on bail.

+He is accused of using connections with senior Malawi government officials and politicians to fraudulently obtain contracts to supply goods and services.

+The contracts related to armoured personnel carriers, food rations and water cannons, the Financial Times reported in May.

 Mr Sattar has denied all wrong doing.